-Potpourri is an Adult Education class that meets on Sunday morning at 9:45 am in room 208 in Shepherd Hall.
+Potpourri is on hiatus for the summer.
+It is an Adult Education class that usually meets on Sunday morning at 9:45 am in room 208 in Shepherd Hall.
 We discuss a variety of topics throughout the year in the form of short-term studies.
 You don’t need to make a long-term commitment to participate in any of our studies and lively discussion is encouraged.

 BASIC CLASS 9:45